ttsvetanov92/Nagios-Core-check_hostgroup/README.md

 Unlike service checks, which can return OK, WARNING, CRITICAL, and UNKNOWN, host checks do not support the WARNING status by default.

-Keep in mind that if you configure a command as a host check, any state intended to represent WARNING will actually be reported as OK.
+Keep in mind that if you configure a command as a host check, any state intended to represent WARNING will actually be reported as OK, but you will still receive a notification about the status change.